skhussain123/Ai_For_Everyone/05-Required and Optional Parameters/README.md

 #### 2. GET vs POST Methods
 * GET Method: Retrieves data from the server.
 This was used initially for basic display, like showing a "Hello World" message.
 * POST Method: Sends data to the server for processing.
 In this case, the POST method processes the input string and returns the processed result along with its length.

+#### 3. Validation with Pydantic
+FastAPI leverages Pydantic for validating input and ensuring data integrity.
+We define the input parameters, their types, and whether they are required or optional.